 - Talk to their parents ahead of time about your cell phone policy, so they know to text you and not their child.

 Reward this.
 They get a piece of candy or a frozen treat, etc.. when they park their phone.
 (Motivation: no snacks until your phone is parked.)

 Tech-savvy Inside Invaders: iPhone Restrictions For Tweens and Teens

 Want to learn how to do something on your phone or tablet?
 Just ask your teen.

 And if you haven’t yet done this, know that your day is probably coming (unless tech IS your gig, seriously).
 Your teen can easily invade your phone and any other tech you own if you don’t take safety precautions.
 Therefore, securely password protecting ALL your devices is a must.
 Time to go change a password, anyone?

 Use a recent news story about human trafficking, cyberbullying, or underage, illegal porn to talk to your teen.

-Raise your hand if your teen has a friend with completely unlimited cell phone usage with no restrictions.
+Next, does your teen has a friend with completely unlimited cell phone usage with no restrictions?
 The conversation about porn use and iPhone restrictions is that much more important.

-So actually setting up practical iPhone restrictions is another challenge for parents of teens when their friends have different rules.
+Actually setting up practical iPhone restrictions is challenging when your teen’s friends have different rules.
 But since a teen’s brain is not fully developed until their 20s, helping teens think through phone safety is extremely important.

 Let them help you with this process as a way of taking ownership.
 What a great way to have a conversation about porn and its harmful effects as you talk about cell phone and internet safety.